-Admission to a specific master requires to follow a course related to that master.
-If a student would like keep options open as to which master he/she would like to be admitted to after finishing the pre-master this requires to follow additional courses during the pre-master related to those masters of their choice.
-Minimal size: 4 - 6 EC.
+Admission to a specific master requires completion of a course related to that master.
+If a student would like to keep options open as to which master he/she would like to be admitted to after finishing the premaster the student must follow additional courses during the pre-master related to those masters of their choice.
+Minimal size: 4-6 EC.